cknightdevelopment/cknightdevelopment.github.io/_posts/2020-01-27-backdrop-filter.markdown

 The `backdrop-filter` CSS property lets you apply graphical effects such as blurring or color shifting to the area behind an element.

-There are ton of different effects you can apply, but the most popular is likely the blur effect:
+There are ton of different effects you can apply ([see docs](https://developer.mozilla.org/en-US/docs/Web/CSS/backdrop-filter), but the most popular is likely the blur effect:

 [StackBlitz example](https://stackblitz.com/edit/covert-backdrop-filter)